patevs/old_blog/_posts/2016-07-03-javascript-basics.md

 <br>

 ## Data Types
-There are five types of primitive data types in JavaScript.
+There are five primitive data types in JavaScript.
 They are as follows:

 | Data Type | Description |
 | :------ |:--- |